Inokinoki/inoki-blog/source/_posts/Ollama.md

 As you see, it's also a direct call to the function loaded from one of the dynamic libraries built on top of `llama.cpp`.

 A really good design in this part is the stream-like response, thanks to the `fn func(PredictResult)` argument in the `Predict` function.
-It is a callback function, which allows to send continously the responses as soon as it gets:
+It is a callback function, which allows to send continuously the responses as soon as it gets:

 ```go
 if p.Content != "" {